dsquarre/snake/README.md

 ```

 Supported agents: td,ppo
-emo: Will access camera and take you face expressions as a reward using DeepFace
+emo: Will access camera and take you face expressions as a reward using DeepFace<br/>
-pomdp: Partial observability - snake can only see one block ahead of it in either direction along with head and apple
+pomdp: Partial observability - snake can only see one block ahead of it in either direction along with head and apple<br/>

 ### Letting agent play